 Hogan started unspectacularly with a 73, but then improved every round with scores of 71, 70 and 68 for a total of 282, then an Open record.
 He won by four shots from his friend Frank Stranahan, Argentinian Antonio Cerda, Peter Thomson of Australia and Welshman Dai Rees.

 Hogan had won the hearts of the British golfing public.
-He?d displayed courage and excellence to triumph around the most difficult links on the Open rota.
+He displayed courage and excellence to triumph around the most difficult links on the Open rota.

 The winner of the first Open at Carnoustie in 1931 was also a popular one.
 Tommy Armour was born in Edinburgh in 1894.
 He fought in the First World War where he rose to the rank of Staff Major before losing his sight in one eye during a mustard gas attack.
 Although he emigrated to the US in the 1920s the home crowd still looked on him as one of their own.

-Britain?s Henry Cotton won the second of this three Open titles ?37.
+Britain’s Henry Cotton won the second of this three Open titles in 1937.
 Despite appalling conditions he outlasted the opposition, returning a total of 290, including a fabulous final round of 71 in pouring rain.
-Cotton?s main worry as he sat in the clubhouse was that the final round would be abandoned due to the course becoming unplayable.
+Cotton’s main worry as he sat in the clubhouse was that the final round would be abandoned due to the course becoming unplayable.
 The round was completed despite the deluge (just) and Cotton lifted the Claret Jug.

 The first round confirmed the challenge posed by the Angus links as only four players broke par.
 Doug Sanders had a harder time than most.
 He received a Panmure rather than Carnoustie scorecard to mark at the start of his round.